Skip to main content

 Play safely, set limits, and get help when you need it

 If you're concerned about your gambling or someone you know, immediate support is available.
 The National Council on Problem Gambling maintains current call, text, and chat options through its national helpline resources.
 Local resources and treatment programs are available in every state.
-Seeking help is not a sign of weakness—it's a responsible decision that demonstrates self-awareness and commitment to positive change.
+Asking for help is a practical step, not a personal failure.

 Need Help Right Now?